You're Going Nova

 Villanova University's Office for Residence Life strives to create a welcoming residential community while maintaining a comfortable and safe environment for students residing on campus.
 Our staff oversees campus housing assignments and manages the day-to-day operations of our residence halls.
 Please read all of the following information carefully before accepting on-campus residency.

-• First-year students are housed by gender on each wing or floor.
-The residence halls are typically co-educational as a whole.
+First-year students are housed by gender on each wing or floor.
+The residence halls are typically co-educational as a whole; some buildings may be single-gender based on the composition of the incoming class.

 Eligibility for On-Campus Housing

-• Students admitted to the University as a "resident" are guaranteed three consecutive years (six consecutive semesters) of on-campus housing, beginning with the Fall semester of the academic year of their admission.
-Students who forego a semester(s) of housing for any reason (i.e. participation in a study abroad or internship program, deferred acceptance) are not guaranteed additional semester(s) of housing in their fourth year.
+Students admitted to the University as a "resident" are guaranteed three consecutive years (six consecutive semesters) of on-campus housing, beginning with the Fall semester of the academic year of their admission.
+Students who forego a semester(s) of housing for any reason (i.e. participation in a study abroad or internship program, deferred acceptance, leave of absence) are not guaranteed additional semester(s) of housing in their fourth year.

-• Housing for a fourth year is not guaranteed, except to students who are admitted to the University with Presidential or certain scholarships that specifically guarantee a fourth year of housing.
+Housing for a fourth year is not guaranteed, except to students who are admitted to the University with Presidential or certain scholarships that specifically guarantee a fourth year of housing.
 There is an annual housing lottery for seniors interested in on-campus housing.
-On-campus housing is limited, and typically, housing is available for one-third of the senior class.
+On-campus housing for seniors is limited and depends on the housing demand of the first-, second- and third-year classes who are guaranteed housing.

 Students who are admitted to the University as a “resident” are: